BenjaminWills/markov_chain_predictor/readme.md

 # Markov chain text predictor

 We can use mathematical objects called markov chains to predict the next word in a sentance.

+I was interested in looking into these because they work as a statistical analogy to transformer models.
+I wanted to see how well they could perform when trained on various text corpus'.

+I'm also interested in running some Markov-Chain analyses on the chains that are created out of natural language.

 ## Use